-Can your heart guide you to the truth?
+Can you let your heart guide you?

 Albert Einstein said:

 “I never came upon any of my discoveries through the process of rational thinking.”